-On 3 October 2022, the United Arab Emirates (UAE) Ministry of Finance ("MoF") issued Federal Decree-Law No 47 of 2022 on the Taxation of Corporations and Businesses, Corporate Tax Law ("CT Law") to implement a new CT regime in the UAE.
+On 3 October 2022, the United Arab Emirates (UAE) Ministry of Finance issued Federal Decree-Law No. 47 on the Taxation of Corporations and Businesses, Corporate Tax Law ("CT Law") to implement a new CT regime in the UAE.
 The new CT regime is applicable for accounting periods beginning on or after 1 June 2023.

-Generally, UAE businesses will be subject to a 9% CT rate, however a rate of 0% could be applied to taxable income not exceeding a particular threshold or to certain types of entities, to be prescribed by way of a Cabinet Decision.
+Generally, UAE businesses will be subject to a 9% CT rate however a rate of 0% could be applied to taxable income not exceeding a particular threshold or to certain types of entities.